Taylor Swift sexual assault trial: Trial

-The following day Swift herself took to the stand; her mother was unable to be present in court during her testimony.
+The following day Swift herself took the stand; her mother was unable to be present in court during her testimony.
 She testified for almost an hour describing how it was a "definite" and "very long" grab and spoke of her monotone response to Mueller and his girlfriend following the photo.
-During her testimony, Swift was questioned about her feelings towards discovering Mueller had lost his job, to which she said it did not impact her.

-In the following days, numerous witnesses testified.
-On August 11, Stephanie Simbeck, Swift's photographer, took to the stand to recount what she had seen when taking the photo.
+During her testimony, Swift was questioned by Mueller's attorney about her feelings regarding Mueller losing his job; she reminded the attorney that his client's job loss was his own fault:"I didn't have a reaction to a strange person I didn't know losing his job...
+I'm not going to let you or your client make me feel in any way that this is my fault.
+Here we are years later, and I'm being blamed for the unfortunate events of his life that are the product of his decisions—not mine."In the following days, numerous witnesses testified.
+On August 11, Stephanie Simbeck, Swift's photographer, took the stand to recount what she had seen when taking the photo.
 The next day, Greg Dent, Swift's former bodyguard, also testified.
 This was followed by Mueller's ex-girlfriend Shannon, who said she had not been watching the placement of Mueller's hands and described the photo as fast-paced.
 Ryan Kliesch, Mueller's KYGO 98.5 co-host, testified that he initially thought the allegations were a joke because he had not known of Mueller to be disrespectful towards women.

-On August 12, Martinez dismissed Mueller's $3 million case against Swift, citing insufficient evidence that Swift had gotten him fired.
+On August 12, Martinez dismissed Mueller's $3 million case against Swift due to insufficient evidence that Swift had gotten him fired.

 The trial concluded on August 14, 2017.
 Both legal teams gave their closing statements before the jury deliberated for hours.
-Ultimately the jury ruled that Mueller had assaulted Swift at the 2013 meet-and-greet, awarding her $1.
+Ultimately the jury ruled that Mueller had assaulted Swift at the 2013 meet-and-greet, awarding her $1, which was paid in the form of a Sacagawea dollar coin.
 The jury also decided that Andrea Swift and Frank Bell had no impact on Mueller's termination.